It’s a New Year: Make Your Relationships Count

 How can you improve your working relationships?
 As faculty, we teach our students the importance of networking to develop important relationships.
 As a business professional and managers, you should be practicing and teaching others that same principle.
 If you need some guidance on just how to build those connections, read this article from Psychology Today.

 Did you enjoy this post?
-Receive fresh updates from Dr. Wood and other CTU faculty directly to your inbox by subscribing to CTU’s blog.
+Receive fresh updates directly to your inbox by subscribing to CTU’s blog.
 Join us!

 Image credit: Flickr/Bitzcelt